bunnken/ColorTester/README.md

 ## Dependencies

-This program needs the FreeSans font to run.
+This program is based on JavaFX and needs the FreeSans font to run.

 ## TODO
 - [x] Make the label readable for both light and dark colors